hemantaph/gwsnr/README.md

 - The calculation of the optimal SNR involves integrating over frequency domain waveform polarizations and antenna patterns.

 These methods underscore the `gwsnr` package's ability to handle a wide range of gravitational wave signals with enhanced efficiency and accuracy.

+### Artificial Neural Network (ANN) Model for Pdet Estimation

+The `gwsnr` package now includes an artificial neural network (ANN) model for rapid estimation of the 'probability of detection' (Pdet) in binary black hole (BBH) systems using the IMRPhenomXPHM waveform approximant.
+This complex inspiral-merger-ringdown (IMR) waveform model accounts for spin-precessing systems with subdominant harmonics.
+The ANN model is especially useful when precise signal-to-noise ratio (SNR) calculations are not critical, providing a quick and effective means of estimating Pdet.
+This value indicates detectability under Gaussian noise by determining if the SNR exceeds a certain threshold.
+Trained on a large dataset from the `LeR` package, the ANN model uses 'partial scaled SNR' values as a primary input, reducing input dimensionality from 15 to 9 and enhancing accuracy.
+This approach offers a practical solution for assessing detectability under specified conditions.

 ## Documentation